-IBM Report 2013: Market segments can be described in many ways, including geographies, customer demographics, customer industries, or product categories for instance.
+IBM Report 2013: IBM can describe its Market segments in several ways, including geographies, customer demographics, customer industries, or product categories for instance.

 - How the company defines its market and market segments.

-- How the company describes its market strategy, and how the strategy is applied in different market segments.
+- How the company describes its market strategy, and how the plan applies to different market segments.